iggredible/Learn-Vim/ch26_vimscript_variables_scopes.md

 " returns "waffle"
 ```

-### Buffer variable
+### Buffer Variable

 A variable preceded with `b:` is a buffer variable.
-A buffer variable is a variable that is local to the current buffer (Ch 02).
+A buffer variable is a variable that is local to the current buffer (Ch.
+02).
 If you have multiple buffers open, each buffer will have their own separate list of buffer variables.

 In buffer 1: